University of Houston: Art, music and theatre

 Located in the Fine Arts Building, Blaffer Art Museum is a contemporary art museum dedicated to emerging, mid-career, and underrepresented artists and bodies of work through exhibitions, publications, and public programs.
 Its educational programs include public lectures, artists' talks, docent tours, audio guides, and youth programs such as Studio Saturday, Summer Arts, and the Young Artist Apprenticeship Program.

 The Cullen Performance Hall is a 1,612 seat proscenium theater located near Entrance 1.
 The hall offers a variety of events sponsored by departments and organizations at the university in addition to contemporary music concerts, opera, modern dance, and theatrical performances put on by groups in and outside the Houston area.

-The Rebecca and John J. Moores School of Music presents concerts in various campus venues: Dudley Recital Hall and the Organ Recital Hall in the Fine Arts Building, and in the Moores Opera House and Choral Recital Hall in the music building.
+The Moores School of Music presents concerts in various campus venues: Dudley Recital Hall and the Organ Recital Hall in the Fine Arts Building, and in the Moores Opera House and Choral Recital Hall in the music building.
 Musical events range from opera to jazz with performers including students, faculty, and guest artists.

 The School of Theatre and Dance offers a subscription series of five plays each year.
-Works by classical and modern dramatists, as well as new musical collaborators, are seen in full productions or "gypsy runthroughs."
+Works by classical and modern dramatists, as well as new musical collaborators, are seen in full productions or "gypsy runthroughs".

 The School of Art exhibits young artists several times a year, including the Master of Fine Arts exhibition held traditionally near the end of the spring semester in the Blaffer Art Museum.
 The School of Art also hosts presentations by numerous visiting artists and art historians throughout the academic year.